Economy of Asia: 1991–2007

-The Chinese economy boomed under the economic measures undertaken by Deng Xiaoping, in the late 1970s, and continuing under Jiang Zemin and Hu Jintao in the 1990s and 2000s.
+The Chinese economy boomed following the reform and opening up undertaken by Deng Xiaoping, in the late 1970s, and continuing under Jiang Zemin and Hu Jintao in the 1990s and 2000s.
 After the liberalization of the economy of India, growth in India and China increasingly shifted the center of gravity of the global economy towards Asia.
 By the late 2000s, China's economic growth rate exceeded 11% while India's growth rate increased to around 9%.
 One of the factors was the sheer size of the population in this region.

 Meanwhile, South Korea, Taiwan, Hong Kong and Singapore emerged as the Four Asian Tigers with their GDPs growing well above 7% per year in the 1980s and the 1990s.
 Their economies were mainly driven by growing exports.
 The Philippines only began to open up its stagnated economy in the early 1990s.
 Vietnam's economy began to grow in 1995, shortly after the United States and Vietnam restored economic and political ties.

 Throughout the 1990s, the manufacturing ability and cheap labor markets in Asian developing nations allowed companies to establish themselves in many of the industries previously dominated by companies from developed nations.
 By the dawn of the 21st century, Asia became the world's largest continental source of automobiles, machinery, audio equipment and other electronics.